superfuji57/superfuji57.github.io/about/index.md

 I am a native Las Vegan currently living and working in New York City as a data analyst with [Scholastic](http://www.scholastic.com) on the BI and Analytics team.

-I love basketball, b-boying, and behavioral science.
-My goal is to laugh and dance as much as this life can take.

 My initial intent for this site was to post my notes, tutorials, and experiences on working with data as a way to contribute to the open source data science community that has given me so much.
-In the process, I figured I'd sharpen up my writing (bare with me) and keep track of all life-journey-related things.
-So, basically Xanga 2.0 (Edit: WAIT XANGA 2.0 IS AN ACTUAL THING!?!).

 I used Jekyll and Github Pages (and [this tutorial](http://24ways.org/2013/get-started-with-github-pages/) with the [Minimal Mistake theme](https://github.com/mmistakes/minimal-mistakes).